daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_references.md

 - **Path:** The path to that reference.
 The following paths are valid:
     - If it's a System.* reference, the path can be defined with only the assembly file name. i.e. System.Data.dll
     - For non-System assemblies, a full path (including the file name) can be provided i.e. C:\Assemblies\MyAssembly.dll
     - Relative paths are also supported.
-The assumed start path is the folder where the application is running. i.e. If omnia is located on C:\Omnia, and your assembly is on C:\Assemblies, the path should be ..\Assemblies\MyAssembly.dll
+The assumed start path is the folder where the application is running. i.e. If it is located on C:\Omnia, and your assembly is on C:\Assemblies, the path should be ..\Assemblies\MyAssembly.dll
 - **Assembly name:** The assembly name of the reference you are importing.
 - **Namespace:** The namespace used by the reference you are importing.
 Will be automatically added to all code for your convenience; i.e. importing ```ExampleCompany.SqlQuerier``` will allow you to use ```new ExampleQueryBuilder()``` instead of ```new ExampleCompany.SqlQuerier.ExampleQueryBuilder```, i.e, without having to fully qualify the name.